nimseven7/nimseven7/README.md

-- 👋 Hi, I’m @nimseven7 and I am a Python Developer and a DevOps engineer
+- 👋 Hi, I’m @nimseven7 and I am a Python Developer + DevOps engineer = Backend engineer.
 - 👀 I’m interested in Python and DevOps project.
 Good with FastAPI, docker, terraform and AWS.
 - 💞️ I’m looking to collaborate on any project involving those stacks, and for something new too.
 You can just check my linkedIn profile from the link below.
 - 📫 How to reach me ? https://www.linkedin.com/in/mino-randrianarivo/